KomodoPlatform/Documentation.rst.old/docs/source/agama/add-ERC20-token-Agama-Desktop.rst

 * Example: https://etherscan.io/token/0x5ca9a71b1d01849c0a95490cc00559717fcf0d1d
 * After you open the page you should see number of decimals used for a contract.

-Please make sure a ERC20 token is working in Agama before making a commit.
+Please make sure an ERC20 token is working in Agama before making a PR.
 Pull requests containing partial information or not working assets/servers will remain unmerged until all requirements are fulfilled.